ilveron/cyber-offense-and-defense/notes/11 - Insecure deserialization + Server-side template injection.md

 ```

 What if a user could tamper with the password value in the login object and put `0` as its value?
-Unless the password has any digit in it, by doing so the password verification would be bypassed completely. **PAY ATTENTION**
+Unless the password has any digit in it (except `0`), by doing so the password verification would be bypassed completely. **PAY ATTENTION**
 ## Prevention
 🔴 Just **don't use** serialization/deserialization.
 🟢 Use instead JSON encode/decode methods instead.
 # Server-Side Template Injection (SSTI)
-They occur when user input is concatenated as text directly into a template.
+It occurs when user input is concatenated as text directly into a template.
 If what is passed in is not escaped there's no way to distinguish user data from template text.
 That way an attacker can essentially have all benefits of XSS + RCE: **a disaster**!

 ## Correct use of a template